Starfield best ship parts – the best ship modules for every category

 Best shield generator – 104D Guardian Shield Generator

 The best shield generator we came across is the 104D Guardian Shield Generator.
 While it takes the most power to reach its full potential of any shield generator, the maximum 1350 shield health you get from it is massive, making you capable of taking much more shield damage in space combat before you start taking hull damage.
 If you prefer a lower shield health and higher regen, then the Warden SG-400 Shield Generator is a great choice, too.
-Regardless of your choice, as long as your shield lasts longer than your enemy’s shields, you should be good to go.
+Regardless of your pick, as long as your shield lasts longer than your enemy’s shields, you should be good to go.

 Starfield best ship parts: 900T He3 Tank